Akash-128/Zero-Hunger/README.md

 ### Objectives

-1-	No Food Wastage
+<b>1-	No Food Wastage
 <br>By providing a platform to different restaurants and NGOs, this app helps in reducing the food wastage by providing it to deserving people.

-2-	Become a Savior
+<b>2-	Become a Savior
-The death rate caused by hunger is increasing rapidly, you can lend a helping hand by becoming a part of this platform.
+<br>The death rate caused by hunger is increasing rapidly, you can lend a helping hand by becoming a part of this platform.

-3-	Save the future
+<b>3-	Save the future
-Our future is shaped by young generations, sadly many of our young generations die b/c of hunger.
+<br>Our future is shaped by young generations, sadly many of our young generations die b/c of hunger.
 We can stop it by using this platform.

 ```
 Give examples